pourer/pika_exporter/README.md

 zset_keys | The number of zset-kv of the keyspace obtained by the INFO command is: zset keys: 0, pika_exporter treats it as: zset_keys:0

 You can customize the metrics definition file as as needed.
 The format of the metrics definition file: `.ini`.
+See [here](https://github.com/pourer/pika_exporter/raw/master/contrib/default_pika_metrics_file.ini)

 For example:
 ```